StevenVB12/patternize/README.md

-# patternize - An R package for color pattern quantification
+# patternize - An R package for quantifying color pattern variation